Contract for Immigration Legal Services Based on Marriage

 8. This contract is voidable by Streff Legal until Streff Legal sends written confirmation via e-mail that the contract has been accepted, or until Streff Legal files a G-28 with the U.S. citizenship and immigration services, whichever is earlier.
 If so voided, a refund may be issued per section 3.a.

 b.
 Contingent Legal Fees.
 If additional services are required from STREFF LEGAL pursuant to a Request for Evidence (RFE), Denial, Remand, other action not specifically described in the Scope of Representation, or if the Clients request additional legal services beyond the Scope of Representation, such services shall be memorialized in writing and billed to account for STREFF LEGAL’s expenditure of time at either an agreed-upon flat fee or at one tenth of an hour at the prevailing hourly rate for each service provider at Streff Legal, with a minimum daily time aggregate rounded up to no less than three tenths of an hour, to be waived exclusively at the discretion of STREFF LEGAL.
 Client agrees to an hourly charge for an RFE unless a flat fee is agreed upon by both parties or unless an RFE fee is specifically stated in this contract.
+(Hourly rate presently at $240 per hour for services by Matthew Streff.)

 c.
 Itemized Costs.
 Billable Party understands that legal fees do not include costs which are charged separately.
 Billable Party agrees to pay the following costs which will be invoiced on an itemized basis: